opentelekomcloud/gophertelekomcloud/STYLEGUIDE.md

   append.
 It makes it difficult for the reviewer to see what's changed from one review to the next.

-- See [#583](https://github.com/huaweicloud/golangsdk/issues/583) as an example of a well-formatted issue which contains all relevant information we need to review and approve.

 ## On Code

 - In re design: follow as closely as is reasonable the code already in the library.